PM sad for tweet by 22-yr-old woman, but not for flood-hit people in Assam: Priyanka | Politics

 One of the points reportedly mentioned there was to ''disrupt yoga and chai image of India in general''.

-The Congress general secretary questioned Modi why he was not sad for the people affected by the flood and the anti-CAA movement, in which five youths were killed.
+While addressing poll meetings at Jorhat, Nazira and Khumtai, she questioned Modi why he was not sad for the people affected by the miseries of tea garden workers, flood and the anti-CAA movement, in which five youths were killed.

 ''Why didn't you come to Assam when people were drowning?
 Why were you not sad when all the big promises by BJP were not fulfilled?
 Did you go to tea gardens and talk to workers about their problems?'' she asked of Modi.